melinaroy/university-course-planner/README.md

 - [x] Write requirements
 - [ ] Define high-level roadmap
-- [ ] Breakdown the "how" - structutre, inputs, outputs, classes and key logic
+- [ ] Breakdown the "how" - structure, inputs, outputs, classes and key logic
 - [ ] Start learning and coding in Javascript